An Argument for Being Green

 I recently had the opportunity to attend a conference where the actor and well known environmentalist, Ed Begley Jr. spoke to a group of about 500 plumbers, roofers, electricians and HVAC professionals.
 Ed Begley Jr. is one of my heroes, but I wondered how he might be received by this generally conservative group of small business owners from all over the U.S and Canada.

-Mr. Begley’s interest in being green was rooted in the early 70’s when he purchased an all-electric car.
+Mr. Begley’s interest in being green was rooted in the early ’70s when he purchased an all-electric car.
 Although his model was little more than a golf cart, it perfectly complemented his other modes of transportation; bicycle and public transit.
 Some of you may recall a television series called “Living with Ed” that chronicled his successes and struggles with becoming green.
-Mr. Begley was at this Expo as celebrity spokesperson for the A.O.
+Mr. Begley was at this Expo as a celebrity spokesperson for the A.O.
 Smith Company, one of the oldest manufacturers of water heaters in the world.
 A.O.
-Smith has expanded their energy efficient line of water heaters by integrating the Takagi tankless water heater brand into their line-up as well as some interesting hybrid designs that combine the best of both tank and tankless technologies.
+Smith has expanded its energy-efficient line of water heaters by integrating the Takagi tankless water heater brand into their line-up as well as some interesting hybrid designs that combine the best of both tank and tankless technologies.

 A Single Flame